Events

 The Session welcomes projects focused on interactions between changing climate, hydrology, cryosphere, and human processes in order to improve local-regional resilience and adaptive capacity.

-The Session is organized by the SESTRA Project in cooperation with the ARCTICenter, UNI, University of Alaska Fairbanks, and the Cold Regions Lab, GWU.
+The Session was organized by the SESTRA Project in cooperation with the ARCTICenter, UNI, University of Alaska Fairbanks, and the Cold Regions Lab, GWU.

 April 16–20, 2024